The MisLi Project

 PI for Finland: Jan-Ola Östman

-Many of the projects' publications (so far, 13 volumes) have been published in a special subseries by Novus Forlag, Oslo; at least two more volumes are forthcoming in this series.
+Many of the projects' publications (so far, 14 volumes) have been published in a special subseries by Novus Forlag, Oslo; at least one further volume is forthcoming in this series.

 The PIC Project